jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 `squeue -u jayoung`
 `squeue`
 `hitparade`

+If the commands you ran resulted in any screen output, or gave errors, that output is sometimes (but maybe not always) captured in a file called `slurm-myJobID.out`

 The jobID (a number, shown when you submit the job and in squeue output) can be useful to diagnose problems if your job fails to start:
-`scontrol show job myJobID`
-If the commands you ran resulted in any screen output, or gave errors, that output is sometimes (but maybe not always) captured in a file called `slurm-myJobID.out`
+`scontrol show job myJobID`, although this doesn't work after some time has elapsed.
+For older jobs the [XDMOD tool](https://sciwiki.fredhutch.org/scicomputing/compute_xdmod/) may be useful (but I'm not sure it works very well).

 5. sometimes we want to wrap a command that includes using a `module load` function - this is how we do it (it looks conplex, but it works):
 ```